Questions asked by students: ES&L

 Majors commonly doubled with ES&L include Political Science, Philosophy, and Criminology.

-So it is not a "pre-law" program?
+So ES&L is not a "pre-law" program?

 What if my first request to enroll in the program is unsuccessful?

 Students who are not successful in their first request are certainly welcome to apply in subsequent rounds or years, and in the interim to take courses (that are not restricted to ES&L students) that count in the program.
+Such students may also want to consider requesting minors in Philosophy or Political Science, for example, to get priority in (and to take) POL and PHL courses that count in the program.

 If I have already taken some ES&L courses before enrolling in the program, can I count them as program credits?